BigB00st/docker-blocked-syscalls/README.md

 The goal is to create a repository with description of all syscalls that should possibly be blocked in a docker container.
 Docker provided description for some of the blocked syscalls, yet not all.

 ### Feel free to contribute
 With time, the table will be filled with descriptions for all blocked syscalls.
+In addition, you can create a markdown file for a syscall containing more detailed information about why it should be blocked, or give a POC in this [format](init_module.md).

 ### Syscalls blocked by the default profile
 Docker's [default seccomp profile](https://github.com/moby/moby/blob/master/profiles/seccomp/default.json) is a whitelist which specifies the calls that